3PL Vs. 4PL Guide

 This is reflected in managing and delegating parts of the supply chain, including the transportation of goods, shipping orders to end customers, and managing multiple 3PLs.

-The 3PLs within a 4PL’s network are operated independently and utilize a separate operational system.
+The 3PLs within a 4PL’s network are operated independently and utilise a separate operational system.
 Each 3PL sets its standards and processes related to security and customer service.

 What is a 3PL?